LoFiUnconf/stlouis2023/README.md

 ## Half Light
 * E2E encrypted social networking, based on Webnative Filesystem by Fission
 * [the github organization](https://github.com/ssc-half-light)

-## Some Project
-* a one liner of what it does
-* a cool source code link
-* some keywords and/or associated people

 ## DXOS
 * A developer platform for building local-first, multiplayer, interoperable apps where users own their own data.